Creating Lasting Change teaches how to influence and persuade people to change.

 When you can do it to groups.

-Tony Robbins often jump from on thread to the other, going back and forth without always sticking to the topic and to the relative chapter.
-I find it sometimes confusing.
+Tony Robbins often jump from one thread to the other, going back and forth without always sticking to the topic and to the relative chapter.
+I find it confusing.

-Creating Lasting Change is another amazing program by Tony Robbins packed with amazing useful information on how to change people’s state and behavior.
+Creating Lasting Change is another amazing program by Tony Robbins.

 Just a personal note: don’t try to change anyone who doesn’t wanna change.
 Not only it will hardly be effective but you will only alienate people that way.